Eligijus112/algorithms-python/README.md

 The class that implements the bubble sort algorithm is in the `algorithms/BubbleSort/BubbleSort.py` file.

+## Selection sort

+The class that implements the bubble sort algorithm is in the `algorithms/SelectionSort/SelectionSort.py` file.

 # Tests

 All the tests are in the `tests` directory.